danGalloNexerDigital/imgProcess/README.md

 - Work on better circle detection instead of just using averages
 - Send the data to a locally hosted server to be drawn with canvas
   - Could use the same framework as teams status used (expressjs)
+  - use python requests library to post to a server and then handle that through expressjs (POST and GET)
 - **Improve efficiency**
   - Improve the speed
   - Replace loops